 This post shows students and new users steps to find or view what’s running in Windows to help troubleshoot or diagnose and resolve issues.
 If your computer is running slowly, the first thing most people do is open the Task Manager to see if there’s a program or service that’s using too much CPU, Memory, or other resources that may be causing the problem.

 The Task Manager is a tool that provides a quick, and easy method of viewing what programs, background processes, and apps are running on your computer.
 Using this information, one can quickly find and discover issues related to performance or threats, including viruses and malware.

 The Task Manager comes with multiple tabs, with the Processes tab being the default tab which always opens with Task Manager.
-From Processes tab, you can stop or end any app that is not responding or using too much resources and impacting the system performance.
+From the Processes tab, you can stop or end any app that is not responding or using too many resources and impacting the system performance.

 You can also use the Command Prompt or PowerShell to view or list running processes in Windows.
 In the Command Prompt, use the tasklist command or get-process if you’re using PowerShell.
 Another way to see what’s running in Windows is to use the WMI wmic process command.

 Below we’ll show you how to use them.

 How to view what is running in Windows 11

 As mentioned above, if you want to view what’s running in Windows, you will probably want to use Task Manager.
 However, there are also commands that you can run to view all processes currently running in Windows.

 Open the Task Manager, then on the Processes tab, you’ll see all processes running in Windows.

 When the Task Manager opens, under Processes, you can see all running tasks.